-installations must be undertaken by one of the dedicated Phase 2 suppliers, or their accredited installers.
+All Phase 2 installations must be undertaken by one of the dedicated Phase 2 suppliers, or their accredited installers.
+Colleges can apply for receiving grants for low carbon technologies through this scheme.

-Energy Efficiency Commitment scheme (EEC): Energy supply companies are required to fund measures to reduce CO2 emissions from energy use in buildings.
+Energy Efficiency Commitment scheme (EEC): Energy supply companies are required to fund measures to reduce $\mathrm{CO}2$ emission from energy use in buildings.
 Each company has a target they must meet which is measured based on the number of energy saving schemes they fund.
-Energy suppliers have developed framework agreements with private developers that subsidize the provision of measures, including, A-rated appliances and boilers and low energy light bulbs (see: www.ofgem.gov.uk).
+Energy suppliers have developed framework agreements with private developers that subsidise the provision of measures, including, A-rated appliances and boilers and low energy light bulbs (see: www.ofgem.gov.uk).

+3. MECHANISMS:

-3. MECHANISMS: how to go about commissioning it
+how to go about commissioning it